Comparison

 @julr/vite-plugin-validate-env is a specialized plugin for validating variables at build time.
 It's a great tool for focused Vite projects and supports any Standard Schema validator.

-I really like this plugin and even use it in some of my production code.
+I really like this plugin and have even used it in some of my production code.
 However, ArkEnv provides a more holistic solution.
 Our first-class Vite plugin offers equivalent functionality but extends it with features like global coercion and native ArkType support.

 Notably, while @julr/vite-plugin-validate-env focuses primarily on build-time checks, ArkEnv makes it easy to use typesafe environment variables in your Vite config itself - a pain point we've addressed specifically.